mollanegash/ContainerizedCoding-ProblemSolving/README.md

 HackerRank-Challenges/
 Solutions for various coding challenges on HackerRank, categorized by difficulty (Easy, Medium, Hard).

-Docker-Scripts/
-Dockerfiles and scripts to replicate the development environment I use for coding and problem-solving challenges.

 StudyNotes/
 Detailed notes on Java, Spring Boot, ReactJS, Microservices, AWS services (S3, EC2, Lambda), and other modern technologies used in developing applications.

-Why Containerized?
-The name "ContainerizedCoding-ProblemSolving" reflects my approach of not only solving problems but also packaging the development environment in Docker containers.
-This allows for consistent replication of the environment anywhere, ensuring that all dependencies and configurations are standardized.

 How to Use This Repo
 Clone the Repository